Hellowlol/javascript/README.md

       return 'Jedi - ' + this.getName();
     };
     ```

+    You may also wish to write a `.toSource()` method, which is a rough convention for a "programmer friendly" representation of the object.

     **[[⬆]](#TOC)**

 ## <a name='modules'>Modules</a>

-  - The module should start with a `!`.
-This ensures that if a malformed module forgets to include a final semicolon there aren't errors in production when the scripts get concatenated.
-  - The file should be named with camelCase, live in a folder with the same name, and match the name of the single export.
+  - The file should be named with camelCase, and match the name of the single export (if not using a loader like require.js).
   - Add a method called noConflict() that sets the exported module to the previous version and returns this one.
   - Always declare `'use strict';` at the top of the module.